 What is ECS disk encryption?

-- Data on the cloud disk.
+- Stored directly on the ECS disk.

 Encryption and decryption are performed on the host that runs the ECS instance, so the data transmitted from the ECS instance to the cloud disk is encrypted.